janhvi2806/rcm-demo/README.md

 - Embeds those codes into the claim payload (XML for UAE, JSON for KSA)

 ⚡ In a real-world system, this would use **NLP/ML models trained on EMRs**.
-For this demo, the coding agent simulates that process and outputs realistic sample codes.
+For this , the coding agent simulates that process and outputs realistic sample codes.

 ---